-One other reason we tend to focus more on outcomes is because they are obvious and easily measured.
+One other reason we tend to focus more on outcomes is that they are obvious and easily measured.
 To shift our focus to the process and progress, we should make our work measurable.
 Try measuring your progress and output – blog post published, sales call made, numbers of workout session, this simple shift redirects our focus to what matters the most – the work.

 It’s easy for us to take action when we’re inspired and highly motivated.
 However, in order to perform in a higher state, we must follow our schedule even we don’t feel like it.
 If you look at the schedule of top athletes in the all kinds of sports and famous performers in the entertainment industry, they have fixed schedule for their works, their studies, their training, and even their rest.

 The key idea here is to plan up front, locking in a planned time-block to do what you intend to do from reading 10 pages of a book to working out for 40 minutes.
 This will also be easier to accomplish than you think if you implement environment architecture, as we mentioned above, in your work and life to make taking consistent actions easier.

 Motivation is overrated, to be specific, extrinsic motivation is.
 The best solution is to build self-control and cultivate habits to move quickly into actions and executions.
 So, what about intrinsic motivation?

 The intrinsic motivation for the everything we’re doing comes from